Are you interested in different cat breeds?

 The Balinese cats are a long-haired breed with a siamese style point.
-They are domestic cats with a lithe and muscular body.
+They are domestic cats with lithe and muscular bodies.
 Balinese have a unique personality with a distinct range of colors and a silky coat that perfectly hides the athletic body.

 The Balinese cat breed arose as a result of a spontaneous genetic mutation in purebred Siamese.
 This mutation causes the Siamese cat to develop a longer coat with heavier fur.
 The Balinese cat’s origin goes back to the 1800s when the first Siamese cat was imported from Thailand to the US.

 Due to their name ‘Balinese”, many people think that they originated from Bali, Thailand.
 But, they do not have any link with Bali or any other part of Indonesia.
 They have been given the name Balinese due to their resemblance with the graceful dancers in the temples of Bali.
 The name was created by the Balinese breeders referring to the breed’s grace and elegance mirrored personality.

 The breed does not have a very long history.
 In the early 1900s, long-haired kittens began appearing spontaneously in the pure Siamese breed.
 Initially, the long-haired kittens were considered a fault in the bloodline and sold exclusively as pets.
 Later in the mid-1900, US breeders began the serious effort to produce long-haired cats as separate breeds.

 Most people believe that the recessive gene for long hair was introduced into the European Siamese breeding program after World War I. During the war, siamese was nearly obliterated, and to revitalize the breed, some mixed breeds domestic cats were used.